Chamerli-sh/Giggle/README.md

 # Giggle

-Giggle is a free, open source, task manager project made in Python made under the MIT Licence
+Giggle is a free, open source, task manager that you can use in your terminal, made in Python made under the MIT Licence